multiscale/muscle3/docs/source/tips.rst

-Once the component is started, you can connect to the ``screen`` session by opening a terminal on the machine where the component is running (for example through SHH) and run the command:
+Once the component is started, you can connect to the ``screen`` session by opening a terminal on the machine where the component is running (for example through SSH) and run the command:

 .. code-block:: bash